jonlpersson/ed-latimore/site/_posts/2020-03-02-how-to-get-better-at-math-in-7-simple-steps.md

 ### Step 3: How the symbols work together

-I could have simply titled this section, “The Order of Operations”.
-That would cover most of what this section says and will sort out most of the issues that you have when it comes to learning math.
+I could have simply titled this “The Order of Operations” section.
+That would cover most of what this section says and sort out most of the issues you have when it comes to learning math.

 In case you forgot, the order of operations is as follows: